- Regarding Goal 10

 -

-Introducing the "Guide Me" program to diagnose and refer to specialists when needed
+Introducing the “Guide Me” program for diagnosing conditions and referring to specialists when needed.

 -